h2oai/tutorials/DriverlessAI/get-started-with-open-source-custom-recipes-tutorial/get-started-with-open-source-custom-recipes-tutorial.md

 11\.
 Select **Save** on the **Expert Experiment Settings** page

 12\.
-Name your experiment `Exp 2 - Transformer.` Also, verify that the transformer is in the experiment; on the Experiments page, look under “What do these settings mean?” > “Interpretability” and you should see the custom transformer as **Sum.**
+Name your experiment `Exp 2 - Transformer`.
+Also, verify that the transformer is in the experiment; on the Experiments page, look under “What do these settings mean?” > “Interpretability” and you should see the custom transformer as **Sum.**

 ![exp2-check-transformer](assets/exp2-check-transformer.jpg)